Sol Trujillo: Personal life

 Trujillo was awarded an honorary doctorate from the University of Melbourne in 2000.

-Trujillo serves on several corporate boards in the US, Europe and China, including WPP, Target, Promerica Bank and Silk Road Technologies.
+Trujillo is on several corporate boards in the US, Europe and China, including WPP, Target, Promerica Bank and Silk Road Technologies.

 Career

 AT&T/Mountain Bell/US West

-Trujillo began his business career in 1974 as an economic forecaster in the Mountain Bell division of AT&T. At 32, Trujillo was selected State Vice-President, serving as chief executive of Mountain Bell's operations in New Mexico, making him the youngest officer in the history of AT&T.
+Trujillo began his business career in 1974 as an economic forecaster in the Mountain Bell division of AT&T. At 32, Trujillo was selected State Vice-President, and chief executive of Mountain Bell's operations in New Mexico, making him the youngest officer in the history of AT&T.

 In 1996, Trujillo was named president of US West.
-He advanced to president and CEO in 1998, becoming America's first native-born Latino to serve as CEO of a Fortune 200 company.
+He advanced to president and CEO in 1998, becoming America's first native-born Latino CEO of a Fortune 200 company.

 Trujillo stepped down as CEO of US West in 2002, following the company's merger with Qwest Communications CEO Joe Nacchio, citing differences in vision between the two.
 During his time at the company, Trujillo was credited with shifting US West's reputation as the "smallest local phone network" into one focused on high-speed Internet and other technology, such as Voice over IP.